Change baker options#

 4. Select Finish to leave the page.

-Stop baking#
+Stop validation#

 Concordium Wallet for Mobile and Concordium Legacy Wallet

-1. Tap Stop baking.
+1. Tap Stop validation.

-screen showing all baker options
+screen showing all validator options

 3. The Concordium Wallet for Mobile or Concordium Legacy Wallet shows that the transaction has been submitted to the chain.
 Tap Finish.